agkozak/polyglot/README.md

 ## Kubernetes integration

 Polyglot also integrates with [kube-ps1](https://github.com/jonmosco/kube-ps1).
-If you are a Kubernetes user and have it installed, you will already see it in the Polyglot prompt.

-In order to let Polyglot know that `kube-ps1` is installed, **it must be loaded before Polyglot**.
+This is currently supported in `bash` and `zsh`.
+To enable the `kube-ps1` addon you just need to source it after having loaded the `kube-ps1` and `polyglot.sh` files in the corresponding *rc* file:

+    . /path/to/polyglot/addons/polyglot-kube-ps1.sh

 ![Kubernetes integration](img/kubernetes.png)